 Here are a few general reactions to what I heard yesterday:

-- We are experiencing cognitive dissonance between a world of capitalist-driven consumption and sustainability.
+We are experiencing cognitive dissonance between a world of capitalist-driven consumption and sustainability.
 Saying we can have both is dishonest.
 Some resources aren’t sustainable, and those that are, need to be designed into the fabric of our development models now.
 And sustainability is not just a call, as it appears to be in some markets, to just buy other stuff with less of something, but perhaps more of something else?
-Rare earths are a finite resource and 95% of the mining is in China.
-Factor that into sustainable equations.
+Rare-earth elements are a finite resource and 95% of the mining is in China.
+Factor that into sustainability equations.
 Are their more sustainable ways, as we are doing with Indium-Tin Oxide, a key component of touch screens (see Indium Tin Oxide (ITO) Replacement Market Booming)

 Unfortunately I wasn’t able to stay for Chrstopher Honts talk or for David Firth’s, though I did enjoy reading through David’s book (From Making a Living to Creating a Life) during my multi-hour delay in Newark (and thank you for the signature David!).

 Again, great work by the unwork team.
 I look forward to working with you again.
 It was great spending time with the attendees, who asked wonderful questions that will keep me thinking for weeks.